andersource/bfs-zero-to-hero/README.md

 # BFS zero-to-hero
-WIP; series of nifty challenges to practice applying the BFS algorithm in increasing levels of abstraction / copmlexity.
+WIP; series of nifty challenges to practice applying the BFS algorithm in increasing levels of abstraction / complexity.